clemcer/loggifly/README.md

 # Support

-If you find LoggiFly useful, drop a ⭐️ on the repo or buy me a coffe!
+If you find LoggiFly useful, drop a ⭐️ on the repo or buy me a coffee!

 <p>
     <a href="https://www.buymeacoffee.com/clemcer" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" height="50"></a>